sskumar4/timedCodeQuiz/README.md

 # Title: Javascript Code Quiz

 # Introduction:
-Javascript Code Quiz is a timed quiz app using JavaScript that stores scores.
+Javascript Quiz is a timed quiz app using JavaScript that stores scores.
 The quiz consists of multiple-choice questions with color change feature for right and wrong answer.
 The app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
 It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

 # Technologies:
 HTML, CSS, Javascript